rubendiazzz/42Cursus/README.md

-# Campus 42 Projects
+# Campus 42 Projects :mortar_board:

-This repository contains all of my projects developed at Campus 42.
-It is updated daily or weekly.
+Welcome to my Campus 42 Projects repository!
+This repository is a collection of all the projects I have developed during my time at Campus 42.
+Each project is in its own folder, complete with a detailed README file explaining the project's requirements, my approach, and the skills I have acquired.

-## Table of Contents
+## Table of Contents :bookmark_tabs:

 - [Libft](#libft)
 - [Printf](#printf)